dieghernan/dieghernan.github.io/collections/_posts/2026-02-12-geobounds.md

 header_img: https://dieghernan.github.io/assets/img/blog/202602-overlaps-1.webp
 ---

-If you've ever worked with spatial data in R, this may ring a bell...
+If you've ever worked with spatial data in **R**, this may ring a bell...

 - Search for boundary data
 - Figure out which version is "official"